Sugar Beach Candy Store Entrance Family

 Travel coverage is only useful if it deals with a long list of unpredictable circumstances.
 Peace of mind isn't so peaceful if there are lots of exceptions, after all.
 That's why the best cruise travel insurance is comprehensive and doesn't just deal with one aspect of the journey.

-You can buy coverage from a third party, or get it directly through your cruise partner.
-The Royal Caribbean Travel Protection Program consists of cruise trip insurance administered by Aon Affinity and underwritten by Arch Insurance Company.
-Coverage types include:
+Royal Caribbean cruise trip insurance administered by Aon Affinity and underwritten by Arch Insurance Company, and coverage types include:

-Travel Delay Coverage: Delay coverage is designed to prevent missed connections or transport breakdowns from bringing down your vacation.
+Delay coverage is designed to prevent missed connections or transport breakdowns from bringing down your vacation.
 In the case of long delays (three hours or more) or missed connections, this can include reimbursement to get you re-booked and back on track.

-Medical Protection: Cruise medical insurance is versatile to ensure you're protected from any foreseeable injury or sickness.
+Cruise travel medical insurance is versatile to ensure you're protected from any foreseeable injury or sickness.
 Travel insurance pays out up to certain limits to help you treat an injury or illness you suffer, and even helps offset the cost of an emergency evacuation in case of a serious incident.
 Trip cost reimbursement is available if you can't finish your cruise vacation — or if you fall ill in advance and can't start it.

-Luggage Protection: Without your luggage, you may be missing essential personal items that can keep you cruising, so there's compensation to buy requisites if your baggage is delayed for six hours or more.
+Without your luggage, you may be missing essential personal items that can keep you cruising, so there's compensation to buy requisites if your baggage is delayed for six hours or more.
 If your items are lost, stolen or damaged, there's a larger reimbursement to replace the items.

 Some aspects of the Travel Protection Program go beyond the bounds of traditional insurance coverage, but can add extra peace of mind to your voyage.
 These non-insurance travel assistance features include:

-24/7 Support: Signing up for the Travel Protection Program means having support personnel on call at all hours, no matter where you are in your journey.
+Signing up for the Travel Protection Program means having support personnel on call at all hours, no matter where you are in your journey.
 Offerings include CareFree Travel Assistance™, medical assistance and emergency services, all at your fingertips as you voyage around the world.

 So when you're putting together an exciting agenda for yourself or booking a group trip, you can add this protection to the overall package to make sure you're protected and covered.

-Do You Need Travel Insurance For A Cruise?
+Do You Need Travel Insurance for a Cruise?

-Asking whether you need travel insurance for a cruise means a few things at once.
+Asking if you need travel insurance for a cruise means a few things at once.
 On one level, no, you aren't required to have coverage to get on board.
 Cruise trip insurance, either the Travel Protection Program or a third-party option, is an optional add-on to your trip.

 Protecting your investment: A good vacation is worth spending on.
 It can be the highlight of your year and a major milestone, whether you're going with friends, a romantic partner, the whole family or just yourself.
 Cruise insurance makes sure that your investment doesn't go away in case of an unexpected incident.

-Preserving your peace of mind: Going on a luxurious trip is a good chance to forget about the world for a while.
+● Preserving your peace of mind: Going on a luxurious trip is a good chance to forget about the world for a while.
 This is easier if you know that everything, from a single bag's disappearance to an emergency medical evacuation, is available and paid for, with no fuss.

-Whether you're planning a special event at sea or just want to see a beautiful part of the world, a cruise is a major item on your calendar.
+If you're planning a special event at sea or just want to see a beautiful part of the world, a cruise is a major item on your calendar.
 How you plan for it is up to you.

 How Cruise Insurance Keeps Your Trip on Track